-AuCoin, a Democrat, was the representative for Oregon's 1st congressional district from 1975 to 1992.
+AuCoin was the representative for Oregon’s 1st congressional district and was a Democrat.
+He served from 1975 to 1992.

 AuCoin is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1992 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills AuCoin sponsored and cosponsored.
 See full analysis methodology.

 AuCoin was the primary sponsor of 14 bills that were enacted.
 The most recent include:

 - H.R.
 5007 (100th): A bill to designate the United States Courthouse at 620 Southwest Main Street, Portland, Oregon, as the “Gus J. Solomon United States Courthouse”.

 - H.R.
 4143 (100th): A bill to establish a reservation for the Confederated Tribes of the Grand Ronde Community of Oregon, and for other purposes.

 - H.R.
 1863 (100th): A bill for the relief of Helen Ying-Yu Lin.

 - H.J.Res.
 692 (99th): A joint resolution to designate the week of October 19, 1986, through October 26, 1986, “National Housing Week”.